Two Omahans, including the business owner, accused of arson in 2018 fire

 Richards’ Facebook page identifies her as the owner/operator of The Popcorn Shop at 8499 Frederick St.

 Firefighters were called to the business about 7 a.m.
-July 23, 2018, according to Battalion Chief Scott Fitzpatrick of the Omaha Fire Department.
-Investigators determined the fire to be incendiary in nature and identified two suspects.
+July 23, 2018, according to Omaha Fire Battalion Chief Scott Fitzpatrick.

+The department’s accelerant detection dog, Alley, alerted investigators to the presence of an accelerant at the scene, Fitzpatrick said.

+“We collected samples from these areas and submitted to Douglas County Crime Lab for analysis, which resulted in a positive detection for gasoline.”

-The structure is valued at nearly $2 million.
-Investigators determined it sustained about $30,000 in damages and an unknown amount of damages to its contents.
+Investigators determined that the structure, which is valued at almost $2 million, sustained about $30,000 in damage.
+The amount of damage to its contents is unknown.

 Post a comment as